morrsing/serverless-message-routing-demo/README.md

 All packages require Node.js 6.x or above.
 Lambdas are built on the [Lambda Base](https://github.com/morrissinger/lambda-base).
 Sources and Targets are containerized with Docker and can be deployed on Amazon EC2 Container Service.

 ### Ingestors
-ingestors provide the ability to pull messages from a source into a message route.
+Ingestors provide the ability to pull messages from a source into a message route.
 Each ingestor can be built as a Lambda.
 Additionally, each ingestor has a pre-built Lambda Zip file available in a publicly accessible S3 bucket.

 #### Poll Ingestor
 Artifact   | Location